physical-biology-group/MathematicaLSFM/README.md

 # MathematicaLSFM
-Calculations related to Light Sheet-based Fluorescence Microscopy (LSFM) Requires access to Wolfram Language and/or Wolfram Mathematica
+Calculations related to Light Sheet-based Fluorescence Microscopy (LSFM).
+Requires access to Wolfram Language and/or Wolfram Mathematica